 - community information officers

 - research and information analysts.

 Professional recognition and accreditation

 Students are eligible for student membership of the Australian Library and Information Association (ALIA).
 Students enrolled full-time are eligible for student membership of Records and Information Management Professionals Australasia (RIMPA) and the Institute for Information Management (IIM).
-Graduates of the program are eligible for associate/affiliate membership of ALIA and RIMPA.
-IIM individual memberships are offered for information professionals.
+Graduates are encouraged to transition to the Master of Information Management, which on completion will provide eligibility for associate/affiliate membership of ALIA and RIMPA.